adamsinnott/JavaUdpServerClient/README.md

 # JavaUdpServerClient
-A Java implementation of a Datagram UDP Server and Client that send and recieve UDP packets between each other.
+A Java implementation of a Datagram UDP Server and Client that can send and recieve UDP packets between each other.
 A copy of this blog http://helloraspberrypi.blogspot.com/2016/05/java-datagramudp-server-and-client-run.html

 Clone the repo and using a terminal run